-The mission of the Living Donor Kidney Program at UF Health Shands Transplant Center is to enable people to make an informed decision regarding living kidney donation and to educate potential donors and the public about living donation.
+The Living Donor Kidney Program at UF Health Shands Transplant Center enables people to make an informed decision regarding living kidney donation.
+The program educates potential donors and the public about living donation.
 The emotional well-being and health of the living donor is our top priority.

 All potential donors must be evaluated for donation by a living donor kidney team that functions independently of the transplant recipient’s team.
 The job of the living donor team is to protect the potential donor’s physical health, psychosocial needs, emotional well-being and personal preferences.

 There are several important reasons why living donation may be a good option for potential recipients.

 - For some transplant candidates, a living donation can be a life-prolonging option.
 Typically, there is about a three- to five-year wait for a deceased donor kidney.
 Unfortunately, not all patients will remain healthy for that long and a living kidney transplantation is their only option.